-Key audit matter How the key audit matter was addressed in our audit Use inventory aging reports together with historical trends to estimate the likely future salability of slow and older inventory; For inventory aged, management write down inventory based on an applied percentage.
-The percentages are derived from historical levels of write down; Perform line-by-line analysis of remaining inventory to ensure it is stated at the lower of cost and net realizable value and a specific write down is recognized if required.
-With respect to determination of NRV of inventory, our audit procedures included: Testing that ageing report prepared by management correctly aged inventory items by matching a sample of aged inventory items to the last recorded invoices; On a sample basis we tested the net realizable value of inventory item to recent selling prices Review the accounting policy applied by the Group and ensure that it conforms to the policy included in the financial statements.
-We re-performed the calculation of the provision for slow moving items.
+- For purchased items of inventory including raw materials and spare parts, reviewing the Group's procurement process and testing supporting documentation on a sample basis; and - For work in progress and finished goods, assessing the reasonableness of Group's costing methods and processes through a mix of control and substantive procedures. - With respect to determination of NRV of inventory, our audit procedures included; - Testing that ageing report prepared by management correctly aged inventory items by matching a sample of aged inventory items to the last recorded invoices; - n a sample basis we tested the net realizable value of inventory item to recent selling prices - Review the accounting policy applied by the Group and ensure that it conforms to the policy included in the financial statements. - We re-performed the calculation of the provision.
+Provision for slow moving items.